 Our need-based scholarship program enables us to help make SAA affordable to deserving students.
 All students are eligible for tuition assistance.
-Currently, 35% of SAA families receive need-based scholarship funds, totaling approximately $1.1 million in aid.
+Currently 35% of SAA families receive need-based scholarship funds, totally approximately $1.1 million in aid.

 The need-based scholarship application is separate from the application for admission.
 Applying for a need-based scholarship does not influence the admission decision.
 Use our calculator to the right to estimate the tuition assistance range that could be possible depending upon your annual household income and entering grades of your student/s.